hoj201/retreat_2017_presentation/README.md

 - Anomaly detection
 - location detection
-- More accurate back-angle calculations
+- More accurate back-angle calculations (it never buzzes for matt)
 - A more useful coruscant-report
 - replace kinetic-live with plotly
 - a walk detector with less lag